Jhedi7/The-Kai-walker/Project-worksheet.md

  - create a logic for selcting the dog div from the DOM and assigning it to the arrow keys.

- - create functions to rule the behavior of the criters (assign them to an object class)
+ - create functions to rule the behavior of the critters (assign them to an object class)

  - create a function to work out the collision behavior between the divs.